-Judge blocks green card denials for poorer immigrants
+Judges block green card denials for immigrants on public aid

-NEW YORK (AP) — A federal judge in New York on Friday temporarily blocked President Donald Trump from implementing a plan to deny green cards to many immigrants who use Medicaid, food stamps and other government benefits.
+NEW YORK (AP) — Federal judges in three states on Friday temporarily blocked Donald Trump’s policy to deny green cards to many immigrants who use Medicaid, food stamps and other government benefits, dealing a setback to one of the president’s most aggressive moves yet to cut legal immigration and make it more based on employment skills than family ties.

-U.S. District Judge George Daniels’ ruling came just four days before the Trump administration was set to start enforcing new rules that would disqualify immigrants from getting legal U.S. residency if they were likely to become a burden on public welfare programs.
+The rulings in California, New York and Washington came in quick succession four days before the new rules were set to take effect.
+The judges ruled in favor of 21 states and the District of Columbia, which challenged the policy almost immediately after it was announced in August.

-In his ruling, Daniels said Trump was redefining immigration rules that had stood since the late 1800s with a new framework that had “no logic.”
+U.S. District Judge George Daniels in New York said the policy redefined longstanding immigration laws with a new framework that had “no logic.”
 Allowing the policy to go into effect now, he said, would have a significant impact on “law-abiding residents who have come to this country to seek a better life.”

 “Overnight, the rule will expose individuals to economic insecurity, health instability, denial of their path to citizenship and potential deportation,” Daniels wrote.
 “It is a rule that will punish individuals for their receipt of benefits provided by our government, and discourages them from lawfully receiving available assistance intended to aid them in becoming contributing members of society.”

-Immigration advocates say the rule changes are discriminatory because they would deny legal residency and visas to immigrants who don’t have money.

-The Trump administration has said the rules would ensure that immigrants who are granted residency are self-sufficient.
+While Trump has focused much of his attention on illegal immigration — including his pledge to build a wall on the Mexican border — he has also trained his sights on curbing legal immigration by moving away from a system that is largely based on family ties.
+He outlined his plans early in his administration in discussions with Congress to overhaul the nation’s immigration laws, turning to executive actions after those efforts failed.

+Just last week, Trump issued a presidential proclamation that says immigrants will be barred from the country unless they are covered by health insurance within 30 days of entering or have enough financial resources to pay for any medical costs.
+The measure, which is scheduled to take effect Nov.
+3, could prohibit the entry of about 375,000 people a year, mainly family members who account for a majority of people getting green cards from abroad, according to the Migration Policy Institute, a nonpartisan think tank.

+Friday’s rulings put the policy to deny green cards to more immigrants on government aid on hold while lawsuits proceed.
 Federal law already requires immigrants seeking to become permanent U.S. residents to prove they will not be a burden on the country — a “public charge,” in legal terms —but the new rules detail a broader range of programs that could disqualify applicants.

-The policy is central to Trump’s longtime goal to slash legal immigration and gear it more for people with employment skills instead of toward family members.
-Those ideas were part of his pitch for an overhaul of immigration laws during his first year but negotiations faltered in Congress.

 On average, 544,000 people apply for green cards every year, with about 382,000 falling into categories that would be subject to the new review, according to the government.
 Guidelines in use since 1999 refer to a “public charge” as someone primarily dependent on cash assistance, income maintenance or government support.